-In addition to the existing restrictions on water supplies from the SWP, California has just experienced over four consecutive years of severe drought.
+In addition to the existing restrictions on water supplies from the SWP, California recently experienced over four consecutive years of severe drought.
 The four-year period between fall 2011 and fall 2015 was the State's driest since record keeping began in 1895.
-High temperatures worsened its effects, with 2014 and 2015 being the two hottest years in the State's recorded history.
-In late 2016 and early 2017, a series of winter storms produced record-level rainfall, resulting in the Governor's declaration ending the statewide drought emergency.
-Additionally, the US Drought Monitor report for California showed that DWA went from "Exceptional Drought", the most severe categorization, to "Abnormally Dry", the least severe.
+The statewide drought emergency was declared at an end in early 2017 due to a series of winter storms producing record-level rainfall.